 He barked a protest when she used a drying spell.
 Clambering out of the tub, he gave her a mournful look.
-So much for his fantasy about her stripping off wet clothes… Cami grinned.
+So much for his fantasy about her stripping off wet clothes.
+Cami grinned.
 "You rogue, working your doggie wiles on me."
-Kissing the top of his head, she admitted, "I'm a sucker for a handsome dog.
+She kissed the top of his head.
+"I'm a sucker for a handsome dog.
 Come on, let's go find a brush."

-Padding smugly behind the woman, the great black canine happily resumed his position before the fire.
+They resumed their position before the fire.
 Being brushed felt wonderful.
 Satisfied sounds rumbled up from his throat.

 "Your current master doesn't do this for you often, hmm?
 I'd take so much better care of you.
 Look at your paws.
 Those nails need trimming badly.
 Let me get my wand."

-Sirius had never felt so pampered in his life.
+Sirius had never been so pampered in his life.
 The fact that he had to transform into a canine to receive such treatment was inconsequential.
 Camillia was a fine woman, and not just in her caring nature.
-Wet fabric had outlined fit curves that he yearned to trace with his hands, and lips, and…best not go there…
+Wet fabric had outlined fit curves that he yearned to trace with his hands, and lips, and . . . best not go there.

 Hearing his whimper, Cami put down the brush.
 "Need to go outside?
 Let me put on a jacket and get your leash."

 He didn't want to get up, but she'd already risen and headed for the front door.
-Exhaling heavily, 'Snuffles' followed.
-Downstairs, she led him out into the small communal garden.
-Obligingly, he wandered onto the grass.
+He obligingly followed.
+Downstairs, she led him out into the small communal garden, where he wandered onto the grass.
 Looking back, he saw that she was watching.
 He gave a woof.

 "What, are you shy?
 Fine, I won't look.
-See, I'm turning my back," she said laughingly.
+See, I'm turning my back," she said.

-The Animagus was glad he made her laugh instead of cry, like her father.
+Sirius was glad he made her laugh instead of cry like her father.
 He was also tempted to follow her into the loo later and see how she liked being observed on the toilet.
 Taking care of necessary functions, he ambled back.
-Rubbing her hands, Cami's breath was visible in the cold air that felt nice to him, insulated as he currently was.
+Cami's breath was visible in the cold air that felt nice to him, insulated as he currently was.
 Sirius nudged her leg.

 "Done, Mr. Modest?"
-Holding his leash, she led him upstairs.
+She led him upstairs.
 "I need cocoa to warm me up.
 Chocolate's not good for dogs, so you get water, big boy."

-He tried not to growl enviously while she sipped cocoa and he lapped water.
+He tried not to grumble enviously while she sipped cocoa and he lapped water.